Artist: Rob Jones

 Artist Bio:

 I am artist/educator living and working in Columbus, OH.
 I have been exhibiting art around the country since graduating from Kent State University with an art degree in 1998.
 In 1999, I started working with GCAC's Children of the Future Program as arts facilitator in an after school setting in Columbus City Schools.
 Then I worked with Mayor Coleman's Cap City Kids and then with the Westside Boys and Girls Club facilitating arts programs for their teen center.
 Eventually, I earned my teaching certificate and Master Degree from Ashland University.
-I have been teaching elementary art in the Olentangy School District for the last 17;years.
+I have been teaching elementary art in the Olentangy School District for the last 17 years.
 I am currently the artist/educator at Freedom Trail Elementary School in Olentangy.
 When I am not teaching or making art, I enjoy reading, researching history and folklore, and exploring various local waterways with my sons.